csbl-inovausp/snakemake_lab_training/snakamake_tutorial.md

         script:
             "scripts/plot-quals.py"

-Finally, to create the report simply run:
+Finally, to create a snakemake report simply run:

 `snakemake --report report.html`

-### Summary
+## Summary

-In total, the resulting workflow looks like this:
+In total, the resulting workflow should look like this:

     SAMPLES = ["A", "B"]